Drougnov/dashobard-copy/instructions.md

 </div>
 ```

-simply just add the line `<span class="bPLpQ tRLtc fZEgl vzHJK"></span>` after the <svg>.
-Make sure the container's position is relative or has the class 'HruDj' as the red-dot is absolute.
+simply just add the line `<span class="bPLpQ tRLtc fZEgl vzHJK"></span>` after the 'svg'.
+Make sure the container's position is relative or has the class 'HruDj', as the red-dot is absolute.
 The updated code will look like this:

 ```html
 <div class="gmOiP DeYlt HruDj">